oshaughnessy/sierramountainll/_pages/volunteers.md

 We have a handful of requirements for everyone who spends time with our players.
 These are mandated by the state, the federal government, and Little League.

+## Volunteer Checklist

+1. Sign up as a Volunteer in Sports Connect
+2. Fill out the JDP background check that will be emailed it to you
+3. Take the [Safe Sport abuse awareness training](https://usabdevelops.com/page/3532/courses) or document a current one from another sport

 ## Coach Checklist

 1. Sign up as a Head or Assistant Coach in Sports Connect